 Initially, the Airflow received an enthusiastic reception.
 It was the sensation of the auto shows, where visitors are said to have placed orders in record numbers.
 The press, however, gave the new car mixed reviews.
 Dr. Klemin pronounced it "Splendid" -- but then, he was hardly an unbiased source.

 Carolyn Edmundson, fashion artist of Harper's Bazaar, found the Airflow "breathlessly different-looking," which may or may not have been a compliment, depending upon how one looked at it.
-Britain's The Autocar gave it muted praise: "The more one sees of the more they are apt to grow on one" And on this side of the Atlantic, MoToR suggested, "Look at the Airflows for two or three days and suddenly they will look right and conventional cars will look strange."
+Britain's The Autocar gave it muted praise: "The more one sees of [them] the more they are apt to grow on one" And on this side of the Atlantic, MoToR suggested, "Look at the Airflows for two or three days and suddenly they will look right and conventional cars will look strange."

 Unfortunately for Chrysler, the public's initial enthusiasm for the Airflow was short-lived.
 Increasingly, prospective buyers looked, then turned away without giving this radical new car a fair trial.
 Chrysler loyalists purchased the company's conventionally styled six-cylinder cars; others turned to Oldsmobile, which scored an impressive 128-percent sales gain during 1934.
 In 1933, 45 percent of all new Chryslers had been, straight eights, but with the coming of the Airflow that figure dropped to 31 percent.

 Meanwhile, DeSoto -- with no conventional cars to offer -- was hurting badly.
 While most of the industry enjoyed a partial recovery that year from the effects of the Depression, DeSoto sales were off by nearly 39 percent.